netarchivesuite/solrwayback/README.md

 arc/warc file is stored.

 ## Additional features
-Single search/image-search frontend included in the solrwayback application. (localhost:8080//solrwayback/) Interactive domain link-graph from a given domain.
+Simple search/image-search frontend included in the solrwayback application. (localhost:8080//solrwayback/) Interactive domain link-graph from a given domain.
 Github like visualization of different harvest times for a given URL.